 Have you heard of the “Headless Women of Hollywood?”
 No, it’s not the name of a low-budget horror film—it’s a twitter account started by comedian Marcia Belsky, which calls attention to the Hollywood trend of featuring women’s headless bodies in their advertising materials.
 The goal of the project, Belsky states, “is to show how female sexuality is fragmented and sold to us in parts, so that our bodies become interchangeable for men and marketed without our pleasure in mind.”

-In other words, Belsky is shining a light on the ways in which the (typically cisgendered) female body is objectified and used as a tool to sell films.
-While there are many types of objectification, her project looks specifically at sexual objectification, which occurs when people (often, but not always, women) are portrayed “solely as de-personalised objects of desire instead of as individuals with complex personalities and desires/plans of their own.”
+In other words, Belsky is shining a light on the ways in which the (cisgendered) female body is objectified and used as a tool to sell films.
+While there are many types of objectification, her project looks specifically at sexual objectification, which occurs when people are portrayed “solely as de-personalised objects of desire instead of as individuals with complex personalities and desires/plans of their own.”

 Just by living in the world, you’ve likely encountered hundreds of thousands of forms of sexual objectification.
-In addition to non-stop movie trailers, fashion editorials, and video game posters that sexualize and depersonalize the female form, you yourself may have experienced objectification in the forms of catcalling or unwanted touching.
-As you can see, sexual objectification is a serious issue, one that’s especially poignant in the days of the #MeToo movement.
+In addition to non-stop movie trailers and video game posters that depersonalize the female form, you may have experienced objectification in the forms of catcalling or unwanted touching.
+As you can see, sexual objectification is a serious issue.

-Unsurprisingly, treating people and their bodies like objects can have a number of negative consequences, not only on society in general but also on our individual mental health.
+Unsurprisingly, treating people and their bodies like objects can have negative consequences on mental health.
 Studies show that exposure to sexual objectification has been linked with depression, eating disorders, and low self-confidence.
-Further, it disrupts the development of a healthy sexual identity, leading to “diminished sexual health” as measured by condom use and sexual assertiveness.
+Further, it disrupts the development of a healthy sexual identity.
+This leads to “diminished sexual health” as measured by condom use and sexual assertiveness.
 This puts individuals at greater risk of obtaining STIs or STDs and becoming pregnant.

-Study results aside, when we get right down to it, how many of us want to be thought of as objects for other people’s use rather than as people with unique personalities and feelings?
+Study results aside, how many of us want to be thought of as objects for other people’s use rather than as people with unique personalities and feelings?
 Even those of us who enjoy sexual submissiveness deserve the right to choose that submissiveness, and to engage in it when we feel like it.
 So how can we stop sexual objectification in its tracks?

 Have you ever seen the documentary “Miss Representation?”
 This 2011 documentary about how mainstream media contributes to societal sexism made a major impact just by bringing the issue of objectification to more people’s awareness.
 We too can start conversations with our friends, students, and coworkers to create an atmosphere of knowledge and empowerment.